6 Simple Ways to Identify Which Lamp Wire Is Hot or Neutral With & Without Multimeter

 A ground wire, also known as a grounding wire or earth wire (source: tech town forum)

 The ground wire is a critical safety component in electrical systems, usually colored green.
-It offers a secure pathway for electrical currents to flow safely to the ground in the event of a short circuit.
+It offers a secure pathway for electrical currents to flow safely to the ground in the event of a short circuit (one cause of the lamp turning on by itself).
 If a short circuit occurs, the ground wire will trigger the circuit breaker or fuse, preventing dangerous electrical shocks that would otherwise happen without the ground wire.
 As the name implies, the ground wire is connected directly to the earth beneath the building, providing a stable grounding point for the electrical system.

 How to Identify Hot, Neutral Wires On a Lamp Cord?